NEST pension fees and charges

 NEST is the UK government's default auto-enrolment scheme — the largest workplace pension by membership with over 12 million members.
 The 0.3% AMC is competitive, but the 1.8% contribution charge is unusual and adds up over decades.
-For every £100 you contribute, only £98.20 enters your pot.
-NEST was designed as a safety-net scheme for employers who can't or won't choose their own provider, and it serves that purpose well.
-For accumulating savers who leave an employer, transferring the NEST balance to a low-cost SIPP is usually worth the effort — the transfer is free and takes 4-6 weeks.
-If you're currently employed and your employer pays into NEST, stay enrolled (the employer contribution is free money).
+For every £100 you contribute, £98.20 enters your pot after the contribution charge.
+NEST was designed as a safety-net scheme for employers who do not choose their own provider, and it serves that purpose with a simple charging structure.
+Savers who have left an employer often compare NEST with lower-cost pensions, while active members need to factor in employer contributions before changing anything.

 - +Government-backed — cannot fail